Chymyst/chymyst-core/docs/chymyst04.md

 ```

 Our task is to implement this as a concurrent computation.
-We would like to perform all computations concurrently - both applying `f` to each element of the array, and also accumulating the final result.
+We would like to perform all computations concurrently -- both applying `f` to each element of the array and accumulating the final result should be done at the same time when possible.

 For simplicity, we will assume that the `reduceB` operation is associative and commutative (that is, the type `B` is a commutative monoid).
 In that case, we are applying the `reduceB` operation to array elements in arbitrary order, which makes our task easier.

-Implementing the map/reduce operation does not actually require the full power of concurrency: a “bulk synchronous processing” framework such as Hadoop or Spark will do the job.
+Implementing the map/reduce operation does not actually require the full power of concurrency: a [bulk synchronous processing](https://en.wikipedia.org/wiki/Bulk_synchronous_parallel) framework such as Hadoop or Spark will do the job.
-Our goal is to come up with a “chemical” approach to concurrent map/reduce.
+Our goal is to come up with a chemical approach to concurrent map/reduce for tutorial purposes.

 Since we would like to apply the function `f` concurrently to values of type `A`, we need to put all these values on separate copies of some “carrier” molecule.